John-Weak/Rain/README.md

 ### **Important**

-Do not forget to change the SSID, password, host, url from the client.ino file.
+Do not forget to change the password, host, url etcetra from the client.ino file.

+Just search for the word _CHEESE_ and it will take you to neccessary places.

+Also do not forget to update the .env .

 To install dependencies: